GillbertHsu/MiniJava_Compiler/README.md

 P5_with_optimiztion: doesn't deal with array.

-P5_without_optimization: implement all grammar rules but with many ldr str instruction.
+P5_without_optimization: implement all grammar rules but with many redundant ldr str instruction.